Claude Code Agent Monitor

 Express app + HTTP server"] DB["server/db.js

-SQLite + prepared statements"] WS["server/websocket.js
+SQLite + prepared statements

 WS server + heartbeat"] HOOKS["routes/hooks.js